 Camp 7 was Mr. Lamb's last outdoor gear company.
 It was begun about 1971.
 Not too many years later, Mr. Lamb sold all his products and designs to a business named The Sport Chalet in California..
 Mr. Lamb himself went on to own a Western tack store based in nearby Longmont called "The Horse of Course."
 A modern gear company having the name "Camp 7" has no connection with the original Camp 7....

 Some of my correspondents now report that the brand "Alpine Designs" can still be found, but the truth seems to be that the high-quality specialness of the brand gradually faded away after it left the hands of George Lamb and went through a variety of later ownerships; eg. the 1976 catalog image to the left proudly sports the Alpine Designs logo, but George Lamb had sold the company several years earlier and the product line and designing no longer had his guidance.

-Remarkably different has been the business course of the small custom gearmaker Stephenson's Warmlite, which has survived, and never changed its name or ownership in some 40 years of doing business!
+Remarkably different has been the business course of the small custom gearmaker Stephenson's Warmlite, which has survived, and never changed its name or ownership in 40+ years of doing business!

 HISTORY OF GEAR BOOKS!